alexwaibel/home-cluster-proxmox/README.md

     terraform -chdir=server/terraform/proxmox apply
     ```
 1. Once everything's deployed, add local DNS records for the service hostnames from the [Caddy config](./server/ansible/playbooks/proxy/caddy.yaml) and point them all to the proxy server's address

-1. Add the private gpg key to the cluster for SOPS
-    ```
-    # If this is a new machine you can first import with `gpg --import private.key` then `gpg -k to get the fingerprint
-    echo KEY_FP="YOUR GPG PRIVATE KEY FINGERPRINT"
-    gpg --export-secret-keys --armor "${KEY_FP}" |
-    kubectl --kubeconfig=./kubeconfig create secret generic sops-gpg \
-        --namespace=flux-system \
-        --from-file=sops.asc=/dev/stdin
-    ```

 1. Add the USB devices to the master node
     ```